-- All capital project work, including programming studies, conceptual designs, cost estimates, etc., must be coordinated through and managed by the UM Flint Facilities and Operations.
-(Refer to SPG 507.04.)
-Units are not permitted to procure external consultants on their own.
+- All capital project work, including programming studies, conceptual designs, cost estimates, etc., must be coordinated and managed by the UM Flint Facilities and Operations.
+Units are not permitted to procure external consultants on their own

-- Facilities and Operations will not provide cost estimates, start capital project program and site studies, or identify potential space without first ensuring that the affected Executive Officer, Provost’s Office and Vice Chancellor for Business and Finance are aware of and support proceeding with the study.
+- Facilities and Operations will not provide cost estimates, start capital project program and site studies, or identify potential space without first ensuring that the affected Executive Officer, Provost Office, and Vice Chancellor for Business and Finance are aware of and support proceeding with the study.

 - Since there are incremental expenses involved in every space request (even estimates cost money), both to acquire and maintain, therefore, every attempt should be made to utilize existing space to the fullest extent possible before requesting additional existing space or, the construction/acquisition of new space.